The Fundamental Tension

 Superposition creates a fundamental bottleneck for mechanistic interpretability.
 Neuron-level analysis fails because individual neurons are polysemantic mixtures, not clean features.
 Head-level analysis fails because individual heads participate in multiple circuits.
 Circuit discovery is harder because features overlap, making it difficult to isolate one circuit from another.
 Ablation experiments are confounded because ablating a component affects multiple features simultaneously.

 How bad is it in practice?
 Evidence from real models suggests superposition is pervasive.
-Olah et al. (2020) documented polysemantic neurons in vision models -- neurons responding to cat faces and car hoods [4]Zoom In: An Introduction to Circuits
+Olah et al. (2020) documented polysemantic neurons in vision models, neurons responding to cat faces and car hoods [4]Zoom In: An Introduction to Circuits

 Olah, C., Cammarata, N., Schubert, L., et al.